-Assisted living is a generic term often applied to community-based residential settings that provide housing and meals (i.e., room and board), as well as a range of longterm services and supports (LTSS), to older adults and individuals with disabilities.
+Assisted living is a term often applied to community-based residential settings that provide housing and meals (i.e., room and board), as well as various long-term services and supports (LTSS), to older adults and individuals with disabilities.
 LTSS can include personal care, medication assistance, and housekeeping, as well as social and other health-related activities.
 States license these residential settings and refer to them by a variety of names (e.g., board and care homes, adult foster care, personal care homes, group homes, and supported living arrangements, among others).
 This In Focus uses the term assisted living facilities (ALFs) to refer collectively to community-based residential settings.

-In 2016, an estimated 28,900 ALFs and similar residential communities provided housing and supportive services to 811,500 residents, according to the most recent National Study of Long-Term Care Providers conducted by the Centers for Disease Control and Prevention (CDC).
+In 2018, an estimated 31,400 ALFs and similar residential communities provided housing and supportive services to about 918,700 residents, according to the most recent National Post-Acute and Long-Term Care Study (NPALS) conducted by the Centers for Disease Control and Prevention (CDC).
 CDC's survey of licensed residential care communities is based on data obtained from state licensing agencies in each of the 50 states and the District of Columbia.
 To be eligible for this national study, a setting must be licensed, registered, listed, certified, or otherwise regulated by the state to